meltoner/agrofelis/components/vehicle-power/readme.md

 ![07-step-down-converters](_figures/vehicle-power-07-step-down-converters.png)

 The following drawing illustrates most of the base electrical modules energized by the Agrofelis power system.
+More specifically the motors, the motor hub drivers, the Jetson nano, the Arduino mega, the steering driver, the USB hub, and the linear actuators are  visualised.

 ![-07-electrical-components](_figures/vehicle-power--07-electrical-components.jpg)

+## Components

 https://aenaoshop.gr/product/battery-disconnect-switch-slo-bds-1/
 https://www.aliexpress.com/item/1005005122147376.html
 https://www.aliexpress.com/item/1005005565776871.html
 https://www.aliexpress.com/item/1005004769462897.htm
 https://www.aliexpress.com/item/4000241950870.html
+8S 29.2V lifepo4, 40A https://www.aliexpress.com/item/1005002718132948.html

 Making the power distributor for the mobility drivers and the steering